citp/privacy-policy-historical/p/pl/plu/plumbersurplus.com.md

 #### What are your choices regarding collection, use, and distribution of your information?

-Email: We may from time to time send you e-mail or other communications regarding current promotions, specials and new additions to the PlumberSurplus.com site.
-You may "opt-out," or unsubscribe from our newsletters by following the unsubscribe instructions in any e-mail you receive from us, or by sending an e-mail to [info@plumbersurplus.com](mailto:info@plumbersurplus.com) requesting to unsubscribe.
-After doing so, PlumberSurplus.com users will not receive future promotional emails unless they open a new account, enter a contest, or sign up to receive newsletters or emails.
+Email: We may from time to time send you email or other communications such as emails or communications regarding, your order, transaction, account, information, product, service or other related information request, customer reviews, promotions, specials and/or changes to the PlumberSurplus.com site.
+You may “opt-out”, or unsubscribe from non-transactional emails by following the unsubscribe instructions in the email you receive from us.

 Ad Servers and other Content Servers: You may also set your browser so that it will not accept "cookies" to prevent assignment from an ad server or content server of a unique identifier; however, you will be unable to shop on our site if you do so.